JohnFunkCode/ProgrammingChurch/README.md

 #### assignment 3 - Hook up your new module to the main flask-pi-iot project.

-## October 6th Session - Saving your data into an Excel spreadsheet
+## October 6th & 13 Session - Continue refining your flask-pi-iot project and it's new Pandas powered data layer.
-We've spent a few weeks working on our new approach of having more abstract data storage objects that use pandas dataframe to saving our IoT data.
-Next we're going to add  functionality to write that data to an excel spreadsheet.
+We'll continue to refine the flask-pi-iot project and the way it saves data into Pandas.
+To cap this phase of work off, we'll also revisit the pi_client portion of the project, and make sure it's only posting data every second or two if the sensor doesn't detect motion.
 However, before we do that let's take a look at some current news from the security space that is relevant to topics we've been working on.

 ### Homework:
 - Listen to [Episode 683 of the Security Now podcast](https://youtu.be/TWE4ylO-z8c?t=1476)